Defend Your Brand to Maintain Trust

 There are millions of accounts that impersonate real people on social media platforms and social websites.
 Products, celebrities, politicians and high-profile executives are the usual targets of this threat.
 Situational imposters also create fake accounts for the simple goal of sowing discord during incidents that have the general public’s or media’s attention.
 Organizations should always have an acute understanding of what digital presence is associated to their brand, product, organization and personnel.

 An Energy Customer is Always Monitoring For Imposters

 A security team of an energy company discovers an imposter account on social media with DigitalStakeout; an account utilizing the company and Chief Executive Officer’s name.
 The creation of the account at a time when the company was in the news for its business activity.
 There was a heightened the need to ensure accurate information from any and all company affiliated social media accounts.
 The company feared posting from the imposter account would have a negative effect on the reputation of the well respected and highly regarded Chief Executive Officer and the company.
 It was also feared the account could be weaponized an become a cyber threat.

-The company’s security team reviews and monitors social, deep and dark web data channels for any references to the Chief Executive Officer’s personal identifying information such as name, company, title, and address.
+Using DigitalStakeout Scout, the company’s corporate and cyber security team reviews and monitors social, deep and dark web data channels for any references to the Chief Executive Officer’s personal identifying information such as name, company, title, and address.
 Social media governance policies require regular review of the executive’s digital footprint and the team must be alerted to any new digital presence detected.

 Security Team Reviews Suspicious Posts